codepath/android_guides/Populating-a-ListView-with-a-CursorAdapter.md

 ### Creating the View Template

-When we want to display a series of items into a list using a custom representation of the items, we need to use our own custom XML layout template for each item.
-We can simply create an XML layout template in `res/layout/item_todo.xml` representing a particular cursor row:
+When we want to display a series of items into a list, using a custom representation of the items, we need to use our own custom XML layout template for each item.
+We can simply create an XML layout template in `res/layout/item_todo.xml`, representing a particular cursor row:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>